How the scam works:

 Warning seniors of this scam is, of course, line of defense number one.
 If you have an elderly loved one in your life, it is wise to periodically talk with them about the dangers of being too trusting with their personal information, especially with a stranger over the telephone.
 Many seniors are unaware of how easy it is to steal someone’s identity in this technological age in which we live.

 Finally, let them know that the old adage still rings true: if something sounds too good to be true, it probably is.
 These are timeless words that can go a long way toward saving millions of senior citizens the inconvenience and the heartache of identity theft.
+You can also report the scam on this page: Federal Trade Commission Report.

 Make your friends and family aware of this scam by sharing it, using the buttons provided.